AtlasOfLivingAustralia/fieldcapture/README.md

 ## About
 MERIT is a web application designed to collect and store planning, monitoring and reporting data associated with natural resource management projects.
-It is currently in use by the Australian Government Department of the environment and energy.
+It is currently in use by the Australian Government.

 ## General Information
 ### Technologies